google/swift-jupyter/README.md

 `%install` directives currently have some limitations:

 * You must install all your packages in the first cell that you execute.
+(It will refuse to install packages, and print out an error message explaining why, if you try to install packages in later cells.)
 * Downloads and build artifacts are not cached.

 ## %include directives